 The Society also has good communication channels with The Law Society, the SRA and the LeO, where members’ issues can be raised and matters affecting the legal profession discussed.

 On a regional level, Liverpool Law Society is a member of the Joint V, a grouping of autonomous local law societies that meet and discuss common issues affecting membership organisations for legal professionals, sharing best practice.
 The members of the Joint V are Birmingham, Bristol, Leeds, Liverpool and Manchester Law Societies.
 United the Joint V have a strong voice nationally, representing over 10,000 legal professionals.

 In addition to our representation role, Liverpool Law Society runs an extensive legal training programme with approximately 60 seminars and conferences organised every year in various specialist areas of law.
 To view the training programme, please click here.

-The benefits of membership are numerous and include representation, reduced rates for legal training, invitations to social and networking events, a copy of ‘Liverpool Law’ the Society’s monthly magazine and reduced rates on venue hire.
+The benefits of membership are numerous and include representation, reduced rates for legal training, invitations to social and networking events, a copy of ‘Liverpool Law’ the Society’s monthly magazine and links with other professsional and membership organisations.
 Events organised by the Society for its membership include the Legal Awards, the Annual Dinner, the Conkerton Memorial Lecture, business networking events and a ceremony to welcome Newly Qualified Solicitors, Pupil Barristers, Fellows of CILEx and patent attorneys to the legal profession.

 The Society is led by 27 committee members.
-They include the President, Vice President, Honorary Treasurer and the two Joint Honorary Secretaries and the Immediate Past President.
+They include the Officers: President, Vice President, Deputy Vice President, Honorary Treasurer, the two Joint Honorary Secretaries and the Immediate Past President.